ABOUT OUR BOARD

 Dr. Anas Al-Kassem is a trauma and bariatric surgeon practising in Canada.
 Dr Al-Kassem received his MD in Damascus, Syria, completed his general surgery training at the University of Ottawa, and his clinical fellowship in trauma at Foothills Medical Centre, Calgary.
 He was offered the position of Trauma Team Leader at the Civic Hospital at the University of Ottawa as a result of his leadership skills in the field.
 Dr. Al-Kassem extended his surgery skills and expertise by earning an MIS/Bariatric Surgery fellowship at Baylor College of Medicine in Texas.
 Dr. Al Kassem has also been active in many humanitarian organizations.
 He initiated an electronic data registry system employed in trauma hospitals across Syria and continues to be involved in surgery missions to over 80 hospitals in the war-torn country.
 He is a co-founder of UOSSM and serves as the Vice-Chairman of UOSSM-Canada.

-Dr. Aliya Aziz Khan is a Professor of Clinical Medicine at the Divisions of Endocrinology and Metabolism and Geriatric Medicine at McMaster University and also serves as Director of the Calcium Disorders Clinic at the university.
-She graduated with Honors from the University of Ottawa Medical School and completed her postgraduate training at the University of Toronto.
-She has published over 150 scientific papers and book chapters, along with a textbook on parathyroid and bone diseases.
-Dr. Khan has been recognized by national and international awards and was awarded the International Clinician Instructor of the Year 2011 by the International Society of Clinical Densitometry.
+Dr. Aliya Aziz Khan is a Professor of Medicine at McMaster University.
+She is the Director of the Calcium Disorders Clinic and the Fellowship in Metabolic Bone Disease at McMaster University.
+She graduated from the University of Ottawa Medical School with Honors and completed postgraduate training at the University of Toronto.
+She has published over 200 scientific papers and numerous books on osteoporosis and parathyroid disease.

 Dr. Maher Saqqur is a neurologist and stroke specialist at the University of Alberta.
 Dr. Saqqur received his MD in Damascus, Syria.
 He moved to the United States, where he completed his residency in Neurology at Penn State University.
 Since 2002, he has been serving as a stroke specialist at the University of Alberta.
 He has been working with medical relief organizations since the civil war in Syria started and he helped establish a rehab centre in Turkey.
 Dr. Saqqur is currently helping with the telecommunication unit to provide consulting services for a neurological intensive care unit in Syria.